Ana-Catarina-Basilio/4CodeGirls_Final_Act/README.md

 5. Add booked events to your calendar for easy access.

 ## Testing
-Unit testing was written to ensure the Winter Wonder Map functions reliably. run `npm test` ion the terminal and it will display detailed information about the test coverage and any potential issues.
+Unit testing was written to ensure the Winter WonderMap functions reliably. run `npm test` ion the terminal and it will display detailed information about the test coverage and any potential issues.